Mary-Maina/AirBnB_clone/README.md

-This is the first stage of cloning the AirBnB app.
-It will primarily focus on CMD modules and CRUD
+Learning the cmd of the Airbn Website to clone it in my project